ggcarrots/django-carrots/source/install.rst

         ~$ python get-pip.py
         ~$ pip --version

-    Checkout _`https://pip.pypa.io/en/latest/installing.html` for more information about installing pip.
+    Check out _`https://pip.pypa.io/en/latest/installing.html` for more information about installing pip.

-In your home directory there will be created a directory ``workshops`` containing so called “virtual environment”.
+In your home directory we will create a ``workshops`` directory containing the so called “virtual environment”.
-For now, it is important for us that after it is activated:
+For now, it is important to activate it:

 .. code-block:: bat